FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Vir-IO command
 ++++++++++++++++

-Click the "Vir-IO" icon to enter the Vir-IO command editing interface
+Click the "Vir-IO" icon to enter the Vir-IO command editing interface.

 This command is a virtual IO control command, which can realize the setting of the simulated external DI and AI status, and obtain the simulated DI and AI status.